 There is a spa here if you’re coming back from a trek or are just worn out from walking around at close to 11,000 feet.
 (There’s really no need for cardio equipment around here.)
 It has a steam room, whirlpool, soaking pool, and rooms for singles or couples.

 Rates start at a shade below $250 a night double outside of high season and climb past $600 for a top suite.
-Book direct with Marriott and sign up for their rewards program to avoid the Wi-Fi charge.
-Or check prices at Hotels.com and Hotels.com.
+That’s usually a few hundred less than you’ll spend at the Belmond properties Monasterio or Nazarenes, in a former monastery and convent also, respectively.

 Review and photos by Tim Leffel, who was hosted one night at JW Marriott Cusco while touring Peru.